prashanth-volvocars/gitlab-docs/README.md

 ## Deployment process

-We use [GitLab Pages][pages] to build and host this website.
-You can see [`.gitlab-ci.yml`](/.gitlab-ci.yml) for more information.
+We use [GitLab Pages][pages] to build and host this website, see [`.gitlab-ci.yml`](/.gitlab-ci.yml) for more information.

 We also use [scheduled pipelines](https://docs.gitlab.com/ee/user/project/pipelines/schedules.html) to build the site once an hour.

+By default, we pull from the master branch of [all the projects](#projects-we-pull-from).

 [job]: https://gitlab.com/gitlab-org/gitlab-ce/blob/2c00d00ec1c39dbea0e0e54265027b5476b78e3c/.gitlab-ci.yml#L308-318
 [pages]: https://pages.gitlab.io